sseerrggii/intercooperation_website/index.md

 ## Main actors

-[Coop IT Easy](https://coopiteasy.be/en/) and [Coopdevs](https://coopdevs.org/) are [workers cooperatives](https://en.wikipedia.org/wiki/Worker_cooperative) that offer IT services for actors of the Social Economy They mostly work with Odoo ERP.
+[Coop IT Easy](https://coopiteasy.be/en/) and [Coopdevs](https://coopdevs.org/) are [workers cooperatives](https://en.wikipedia.org/wiki/Worker_cooperative) that offer IT services for actors of the Social Economy.
+They mostly work with Odoo ERP.
 They are currently the main promoters of this intercooperation effort, and are hoping to welcome many other actors.

 We've currently established links with a number of organizations: